DiamondLightSource/pythonSoftIOC/docs/explanations/why-use-pythonIoc.rst

 .. code-block::

     import numpy as np
-    from cothread.catools import caget, camonitor
+    from cothread.catools import camonitor
     from softioc import builder, softioc

-    # The PVs we want to average and their initial values
+    # The PVs we want to average and initial values
     PVs = [f"DEVICE{i}:CURRENT" for i in range(100)]
-    values = np.array(caget(PVs))
+    values = np.empty(len(PVs)) * np.nan

-    # The PV we want to serve
+    # The PV we want to serve, initially undefined
-    avg = builder.aOut("AVERAGE:CURRENT", np.mean(values))
+    avg = builder.aOut("AVERAGE:CURRENT")

     # Start the IOC
     builder.LoadDatabase()